dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 ---------------------------------------
 ### 2 - Code

 My programming efforts focused on creating functionality to make useful visualizations of the data, a generic pipeline for training models, and a way to save models for evaluation and model selection.
 I also wanted to showcase how I would try to build experiment code for production.
+Please see the github repository for this project [here](https://github.com/dan-goldberg/interviews/tree/master/tbj/tbj_202101).

 #### 2.1 - utils.preprocessing i.e. shortstop_global_preprocessing()